 Picking an activity

 With dozens of activities available, it’s hard to pick just one to participate in for Hour of Code.
-Activity filters include grade level, topics, language, programming type (drag-and-drop blocks or typing), and by technology skill level.
-They are created by corporate partners such as Google and by the nonprofit organization Code.Org, who develops Hour of Code.
-Activities are available for all age and ability levels from pre-readers to high school.
+Activity filters include grade level, topics, language, programming type (drag-and-drop blocks or typing), and technology skill level.
+They are created by corporate partners such as Google and by the nonprofit organization Code.Org, which develops Hour of Code.
+Activities are available for all ages and ability levels from pre-readers to high school.

 I’m not recommending any specific activities because every classroom is unique.
 I believe that students should be able to choose what activity they want to play with, so they will be more likely to participate.